Funerals replace protests on Palestinian 'day of the catastrophe'

 "It is unbearable to witness such a massive number of unarmed people being shot in such a short time."

-Israeli troops opened fire on protesters approaching the razor-wire fence between the Gaza Strip and Israel on Monday.
-The military accused militant group Hamas — which has ruled Gaza since it won elections in 2006 — of "leading a terrorist operation under the cover of masses of people."
+On Monday, Israeli troops opened fire on protesters approaching the fence.
+The military accused the militant group Hamas — which has ruled Gaza since it won elections in 2006 — of "leading a terrorist operation under the cover of masses of people."
 Israel said its forces were defending the border.

-Monday's toll included a baby who died after inhaling tear gas, according to health officials in Gaza.
-They said more than 2,700 Palestinians were wounded, including 1,359 hurt by live ammunition.
+It said that 24 protesters with "a documented terror background" were among Monday's dead.

 The White House blamed Hamas for the deaths, but the United Nations agency in Gaza expressed “dismay” at “the excessive use of force” against demonstrators.